 - Dzaoudzi and Pamandzi (Petite-Terre): good signal near the airport and port.

-- Northern beaches and the lagoon: sufficient coverage for maps and messaging at the shore.
+- Northern beaches and the lagoon: sufficient coverage for maps and messaging on the shore.

 - Interior of Grande-Terre: weaker signal between mountains and forest; it's advisable to download maps.

-If you're going on an excursion to Mount Choungui or the lagoon islets, download offline maps before you go: the signal can disappear deep in the jungle.
+If you're going on an excursion to Mount Choungui or the lagoon islets, download offline maps before you leave: the signal can disappear within the jungle.

 Operators and networks on the island

-This has a clear advantage for travelers: you don't have to study local operator plans, understand their prepaid options, or top up at a newsstand.
+This offers a clear advantage for travelers: you don't have to study local operator plans, understand their prepaid options, or top up at a tobacconist.
 The eSIM already comes with the data plan negotiated and working.
-If you're coming from another Indian Ocean island or combining destinations, check whether your plan covers only Mayotte or if a broader regional plan suits you better.
+If you're coming from another Indian Ocean island or combining destinations, check if your plan only covers Mayotte or if a broader regional plan suits you better.

 How many GB do you really need?